barrucadu/lookwhattheshoggothdraggedin.com/posts/arden-vul-6-months-in.markdown

 It's not a complete document in itself: I'm incorporating some material from the [Carcass Crawler zines][] and from [Downtime in Zyan][].
-I do toy with the idea of writing and printing a complete book that's the subset of the [glo:ose] rules we're actually using, plus all the house rules; but then I wouldn't be able to distribute that, and also I change the house rules on occasion so it'd get out of date.
+I do toy with the idea of writing and printing a complete book that's the subset of the [abbr:ose] rules we're actually using, plus all the house rules; but then I wouldn't be able to distribute that, and also I change the house rules on occasion so it'd get out of date.